 Monsoon winds: The temperature difference created due to the Indian Ocean, Arabian Sea and Bay of Bengal on one side and Himalayan wall on the other forms the basis of monsoons in the Indian subcontinent.

-Cyclones and thunderstorms: Cyclones are defined as mass of air that rotates around the center of low pressure on a large scale and thunderstorms are strong winds accompanied by tornadoes, hail, thunder, heavy rains and lightening.
+Cyclones and thunderstorms: Cyclones are defined as the mass of air that rotates around the centre of low pressure on a large scale and thunderstorms are strong winds accompanied by tornadoes, hail, thunder, heavy rains and lightning.

 Local winds: The local winds include the sea and land breeze created due to the pressure difference between the air over the sea and the land regions.